Snuggle/last.js/examples/with-redis/README.md

 #### Step 4.
 Create a Database

 In the next page of the integration setup, your databases will be automatically listed.
-A new database can be created from the Vercel Integration page as well as in the Lambda Store Console:
+A new database can be created from the last.js Integration page as well as in the Lambda Store Console:

 ![new db](./docs/lstr2.png)